 Possible Benefits For Your Health

-Before we get into the possible health benefits of using red clover I wanted to give you the main difference between red and white clover.
+Before we get into the possible health benefits of using red clover, I wanted to give you the main difference between red and white clover.
 Red clover contains a number of isoflavones.
 This is important because the body converts these into phytoestrogens.
 These are plant-based chemicals that mimic estrogen in the body.
-Although these phytoestrogens can be helpful in certain conditions, they can also be considered harmful in other conditions.
-If you plan to use red clover you should talk to your doctor or an experienced herbalist and discuss any medical conditions or prescription drugs you are taking.
-I’ll lay out some of those conditions and prescription medications later in the article.
+Although these phytoestrogens can be helpful in certain conditions, they can also be considered harmful for other conditions.
+If you plan to use red clover, you should talk to your doctor or an experienced herbalist and discuss any medical conditions or prescription drugs you are taking.
+Red clover supplements have been used in clinical studies for up to 3 years with no adverse health effects noted.

 Red Clover May Lower The Risk Of Certain Cancers

-It was also noted that since the isoflavones mimic estrogen certain types of cancer that are affected by estrogen are the most likely to be affected by using red clover.
+It was also noted that since the isoflavones mimic estrogen, certain types of cancer that are affected by estrogen are the most likely to be affected by using red clover.
 These include prostate, breast, and endometrial cancers.
 However, since it is not clear how estrogen affects breast cancer, those with a high risk for breast cancer should avoid using red clover.
+It should also be avoided in medicinal amounts used in supplements by those who have cervical cancer, ovarian cancer, endometriosis, or fibroids of the uterus.

 May Increase Bone Density

 A lack of estrogen is the main reason that women begin to lose bone mass as they age and go through menopause.
-The isoflavones may help to correct this imbalance and reduce the risk of osteoporosis in older women.
-Studies also indicate that women who are premenopausal and have low bone density may benefit as well.
+The isoflavones contained in red clover may help to correct this imbalance and reduce the risk of osteoporosis in older women.
+Studies also indicate that women who are pre-menopausal and have low bone density may benefit as well.

 May Improve Cardiovascular Health